xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 Likewise, such diversity of services also require different management capabilities.
 For example, session continuity, distribution trees, traffic engineering, congestion status notification, reordering, or on-time delivery impose very different management needs to be satisfied.

 This reality is different from the one existing at the time of {{?RFC3535}}, and as such, the new identified needs can require from novel approaches to guarantee the aforementioned co-existence of services.

+Also, some networks have specific network management requirements such as the need for asynchronous operations or constraints on data compactness.
+An example of such networks is Delay-Tolerant Networking (DTN) {{?RFC838}}.

 ## Implications of External Dependency